- Academic Affairs

 Our goal is to provide assistance to any UMB student who seeks assistance in obtaining funding to finance their educational cost.
 We believe that all students should develop a spending plan and make wise decisions before borrowing any money to finance their education.

 The UMB financial aid programs have been developed to help students who have academic potential and limited financial resources.
 The programs are specifically directed at helping those students who would not be able to complete their education without support.
-Approximately 80% of UMB students receive assistance through our office.
+Approximately 80 percent of UMB students receive assistance through our office.

 Disclaimer: The Office of University Student Financial Assistance reserves the right to reduce or cancel awards based on funding levels, change in enrollment, reduction in costs, etc.